F10

 F10 indicates the control is not receiving correct water level information.

-• Access pressure switch: Remove the top cover.
+• Access the pressure switch: Remove the top cover.
 Locate the round pressure switch with a small rubber hose.

-• Check hose connection: Ensure the hose is firmly attached at both the switch and tub ends.
+• Check the hose connection: Ensure the hose is firmly attached at both the switch and tub ends.
 Refit if loose.

-• Clear blockages: Remove the hose and blow through it to clear soap residue.
+• Clear any blockages: Remove the hose and blow through it to clear soap residue.
 If blocked, rinse under hot water.

-• Clean pressure chamber: If accessible, remove the chamber from the tub and clean out sludge and detergent build-up.
+• Clean the pressure chamber: If accessible, remove the chamber from the tub and clean out sludge and detergent build-up.

-• Test switch operation: Gently blow into the hose while connected to the switch and listen for clicks.
+• Test the switch operation: Gently blow into the hose while connected to the switch and listen for clicks.
 If no clicks or if the switch rattles, replace the pressure switch.

 Advertisements